Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/review/ai-form-recognizer.api.md

     resumeFrom?: string;
 };

+// Warning: (ae-forgotten-export) The symbol "ICanHazStatus" needs to be exported by the entry point index.d.ts
+//
 // @public
 export class StartAnalyzePoller<T extends ICanHazStatus> extends Poller<StartAnalyzePollState<T>, T> {
     // Warning: (ae-forgotten-export) The symbol "StartAnalyzePollerOptions" needs to be exported by the entry point index.d.ts